Listed buildings in Eastbourne: Overview of the borough and its listed buildings

 Partly due to post-Napoleonic Wars stagnation and economic decline, Eastbourne was slow to move on from this early development.
 Another reason was the ownership of all of the surrounding land (around 6000 acre) by the Gilbert and Cavendish families, two long-established local dynasties.
 Their joint decision to release land for carefully controlled development from 1850 onwards allowed Eastbourne to grow gradually into a "well-manned type of garden city, fully exploiting [its] marine setting and [its] varied and attractive landscape", thus avoiding the rapid, architecturally homogeneous growth seen in the nearby resort of Brighton or the unplanned, unfocused sprawl experienced further along the coast at Worthing.
-William, 2nd Earl of Burlington—designed 7th Duke of Devonshire in 1851, and resident at Compton Place—drove much of the early growth, advancing money to help schemes such as Cornfield Terrace and Seaside Road get underway, and ensuring that the sea-facing Grand Parade was developed early and designed well.
+William, 2nd Earl of Burlington—designated 7th Duke of Devonshire in 1851, and resident at Compton Place—drove much of the early growth, advancing money to help schemes such as Cornfield Terrace and Seaside Road get underway, and ensuring that the sea-facing Grand Parade was developed early and designed well.
 The population doubled between 1861 and 1871 and again between the latter year and 1881, and many of the new buildings of that era are listed—for example, Hartington Place, Howard Place, Cavendish Place, the railway station and the theatres.

 Eastbourne's continued suburban growth in the early 20th century led to the construction of several more buildings which have been awarded listed status.
 During redevelopment in South Street, a "Norman Shavian-style" terrace of elaborately gabled shop units replaced some older buildings, and Hastings architect Henry Ward designed the "Free Gothic" red-brick Free Church in 1903.
 Britain's earliest municipally operated bus service was inaugurated in the same year, and a "decorative", prominently sited bus shelter from that era survives.
 The Caffyn's car showroom and garage opposite Our Lady of Ransom Church also served as that locally founded company's headquarters.
 The "impressive" and "ebullient" brick building combines several architectural styles.
 The church itself was opened two years earlier, although prominent ecclesiastical architect Frederick Walters' Decorated Gothic Revival design dated from the previous decade.